There seems to be a very big misconception regarding the Jewish women having their monthly cycle and immersing in the mikvah (ritual bath).

 Another advantage women have reported is that, as a general rule, women desire intellectual and emotional connection, while many men desire a more physical connection.

-When a couple gets into a nice, loving and meaningful conversation, both feel great. the wife feels understood and content she is now ready for a peaceful night of sleep, while her husband feels connected and content in a way that he may be expecting it to lead to intimacy, and he can feel rejected if she turns over to sleep.
+When a couple gets into a nice, loving and meaningful conversation, both feel great.
+The wife feels understood, content and she is now ready for a peaceful night of sleep.
+While her husband feels connected and content in a way that he may be expecting it to lead to intimacy, and he can feel rejected if she turns over to sleep.

 However, a couple who keeps the Jewish purity laws they have this special designated time every month for each type of connection.

-However, for women who dislike intimacy, this is more difficult. (if one is a feeling Jew, she may have chosen not to go to the mikvah as it does not “feel comfortable” or is just not the right time as it is yom tov or shabbos or a very busy night.
+However, for women who dislike intimacy, this is more difficult. (if one is a feeling Jew, she may have chosen not to go to the mikvah as it does not “feel comfortable” or is just not the right time as it is yom tov or shabbos or a very busy night.)

-Women who have difficult marriages reported enjoying the time of separation during their cycle, as this gives them a break from their marital commitments, they have time to find themselves and think about where they stand in the marriage without feeling pressured to be intimate.
+Women who have difficult marriages reported enjoying the time of separation during their cycle, as this gives them a break from their marital commitments.
+They have time to find themselves and think about where they stand in the marriage without feeling pressured to be intimate.
 For these women the short time after Mikvah is tolerable as they know it will not last too long.

 So as you can realize from the above examples, what for one person is a reward can be for another person the opposite.
 The Torah has no place for our feelings, we need to keep learning the Torah laws and commit to following Hashem no matter if it feels right or comfortable for us or not.